 Erin Ahrens, Honors College

-Sandie Crawford, Summit College
+Sandie Crawford, College of Applied Science and Technology

 Sue Hanlon, College of Business Administration

 Donna Palmer-Schmitz, Law School

 Dee Dee Pitts, College of Applied Science and Technology

 Susan Ramlo, College of Applied Science and Technology